EMC Insurance Companies

 Current water leak solutions in the school environment have proven to be unsuccessful.
 Existing puck or rope sensors pose restrictive and hazardous obstructions limiting the areas they can be deployed in, leading to leaks being missed even when sensing networks are deployed.

 After exploring these concerns and limitations, EMC was keen to explore solutions that would enable schools to be one step ahead.
-When they discovered LAIIER and LAIIER's Severn technology, they saw the benefits of using ultra-thin sensors that could be adapted to a wide variety of previously inaccessible locations.
+When they discovered LAIIER and its Severn technology, they saw the benefits of using ultra-thin sensors that could be adapted to a wide variety of previously inaccessible locations.
 EMC and LAIIER worked together to trial Severn's effectiveness; for this purpose, they wanted to focus on gymnasiums.

 Chad Veach

-Innovation Manager - EMC
+Innovation Manager, EMC